xnomas/web-ctf-help/README.md

-  --images       only display image sources (default: False) --headers      only display interesting response headers (combine with -f to display all) (default: False) --cookies COOKIES  add cookies to your request in the following format "name=value;name2=value2" (default: None) -f, --full     enable full output for all options (default: False)
+  --images       only display image sources (default: False) --headers      only display interesting response headers (combine with -f to display all) (default: False) --cookies COOKIES  add cookies to your request in the following format "name=value;name2=value2" (default: None) --flags FLAGS      search for a flag hidden on the website in the following format "pattern", and will be searched as "pattern\{*\}" (default: None)
+  -f, --full     enable full output for all options (default: False)
 ```